raspiblitz/raspiblitz/README.md

 Amazon shopping lists for different countries:
 [ [USA](shoppinglist_usa.md) ] [ [UK](shoppinglist_uk.md) ]

+You can even pay your RaspiBlitz Amazon Shopping with Bitcoin & Lightning thru [Bitrefill](https://blog.bitrefill.com/its-here-buy-amazon-vouchers-with-bitcoin-on-bitrefill-bb2a4449724a).

 ### Optional Hardware

 *Some optional goodies to consider to add to your shopping list for your RaspiBlitz:*